ibm-cloud-docs/EventStreams/messagehub120.md

 ## Getting started with the Alpha program
 {: alpha_getting_started}

-1. Navigate to the *Message Hub vNext* tile, which is an experimental service in the catalog: https://console.stage1.bluemix.net/catalog/labs/?search=vnext
+1. Navigate to the *Message Hub vNext - Integration* tile, which is an experimental service in the catalog: https://console.stage1.bluemix.net/catalog/labs/?search=vnext

 2. Select the ```Premium``` pricing plan from the dropdown list.